-- Pin TXDL has an internal pull-up towards V{V1} to guarantee a safe, defined state if this pin is left floating - The current of the transmitter output stage is limited in order to protect the transmitter against short circuits to pin BAT - A loss of power (pins BAT and GND) has no impact on the bus lines or on the microcontroller.
+- Pin TXDL has an internal pull-up towards V{V1} to guarantee safe, defined states if these pins are left floating - The current of the transmitter output stage is limited in order to protect the transmitter against short circuits to pin BAT - A loss of power (pins BAT and GND) has no impact on the bus lines or on the microcontroller.
 There will be no reverse currents from the bus.

-6.8.2.2 TXDL dominant time-out function
+6.7.2.2 TXDL dominant time-out function

-A TXDL dominant time-out timer circuit prevents the bus lines being driven to a permanent dominant state (blocking all network communications) if TXDL is forced permanently LOW by a hardware and/or software application failure.
-The timer is triggered by a negative edge on pin TXDL.
+A TXDL dominant time-out timer circuit prevents the bus lines being driven to a permanent dominant state (blocking all network communications) if pin TXDL is forced permanently LOW by a hardware and/or software application failure.
+The timer is triggered by a negative edge on the TXDL pin.
 If the pin remains LOW for longer than the TXDL dominant time-out time ($t{to(dom)TXDL}$), the transmitter is disabled, driving the bus lines to a recessive state.
 The timer is reset by a positive edge on the TXDL pin.

-6.9 Local wake-up input
+6.8 Local wake-up input